Resolve Wrong or Missing SLAs in Jira Service Management Cloud

 This operation destroys all existing SLA data for the specified tickets and should not be performed unless you are really sure that you want to reconstruct the SLAs.
 It is not reversible and may result in data loss.

-Data loss can happen when the SLAs are changed after their cycles are complete on a ticket.
+Data loss can occur when SLAs are changed after their cycles have completed on a ticket.

 For example, there was an SLA target of 4h on a ticket earlier this year, and the agents completed the ticket in 2.5h, well within the target - the SLA cycle would be shown as met.
 If the SLA was then changed to a 2h target after that ticket was closed, it'd still be shown as met as it'd still be using the old 4h target.